GYMNASTICS SEXUAL ABUSE

 Melissa Is Ready to Fight for You

 Melissa Hague is a sexual assault attorney known for tireless advocacy and fearlessness in the courtroom.
-She knows that gymnastics sexual abuse cases can be particularly emotional for a survivor.
+She knows that sexual abuse cases can be particularly emotional for a survivor.

-The close relationship that often exists between a gymnast and perpetrator means that taking legal action can be highly stressful.
+The close relationship that often exists between a gymnast and a perpetrator means that taking legal action can be highly stressful.
 Parents of a sexual assault victim may have a difficult time dealing with the betrayal committed by an authority figure to whom they entrusted their child’s safety.

-Melissa Hague and her trauma-informed team are aware of the complicated dynamics that arise from a gymnastics sexual abuse case.
+Melissa Hague and her trauma-informed team are aware of the complicated dynamics that arise from a sexual abuse case.
 Melissa offers empathic understanding so that sexual assault victims and their family members feel understood and supported during this difficult time.

-Gymnastics sexual abuse can be deeply traumatizing.
-Gaining justice for a survivor through the legal system is one of the first steps in helping a survivor begin the healing process.We are ready to fight for you.
+Sexual abuse of men in gymnastics can be deeply traumatizing.
+Gaining justice for a survivor through the legal system is one of the first steps in helping a survivor begin the healing process.
+We are ready to fight for you.
 Share your story with a sexual assault lawyer today.
 Contact Melissa and schedule a free, confidential consultation discussing how to take action after gymnastics sexual assault.

 Melissa is Here for You